 Registration/Enrollment: Your financial aid award is based on the number of units you are registered in at Sierra College.
-You must be enrolled at least half-time and attending classes for most awards, including FWS and Loans.
+You must be enrolled at 6 units and attending classes for most awards, including FWS and Loans.
 Changes in your enrollment after you receive payment will affect your Satisfactory Academic Progress and may result in termination and/or repayment of your aid.
 You cannot receive financial aid at more than one college each semester.
-Financial Aid will pay for only two course repeats with a passing
+Financial Aid will pay for only two course repeats with a passing grade.
+This is federal regulations.